FelipeDS98/The-Modern-Cpp-Challenge/README.md

 # The Modern C++ Challenge

-## Exercises from the book 'The Modern C++ Challenge' by Marius Bancila.
+## Problems from the book 'The Modern C++ Challenge' by Marius Bancila.

-#### In this repository I will be adding new exercises as I come with my own solutions.
+#### In this repository I will be adding new solved problems as I come with my own solutions.